UPM-NTHC/PH-RoadSafetyIG/ValueSet-collision-type-vs.md

       ]
     }
   ],
-  "description" : "Types of collision in road traffic incidents", "jurisdiction" : [
+  "description" : "Types of collision in road traffic incidents (temporary local codes; map to a standard when available).", "jurisdiction" : [
     {
       "coding" : [